MakingSpaceforNAture_1_Border_2_RiverChalkStreams Copy 3 LR Aspect Ratio 1200 400

 Part 2 Button

-Part 2 of the Kent and Medway Local Nature Recovery Strategy “Statement of biodiversity priorities – Strategy area description” presents:
+Contents of “Statement of biodiversity priorities – Strategy area description”

 2. Protected areas of Kent and Medway, including National Landscapes and nationally and locally designated areas.